HAS-Tools-Fall2021/homework-XUEYANZZZ/Forecast_Submissions/Zhang_HW14.md

 ### 11/28/2021
 </br>

+___
+### Grade
+3/3: Great job!
+I'm sorry you were not able to get it to run but I think this is a great example of what's out there.
+In this case the authors have really provided the bare minium only providng the scripts to make their figures with no supporting documentaiton and no packages so they don't even work.
+Its interesting to see that this can happen even in really high profile articles such as this.
+___

 1. What is the paper or project you picked?
 Include a title, a link the the paper and a 1-2 sentence summary of what its about.
 * Title: Global terrestrial water storage and drought severity under climate change
 * Paper link: https://www.nature.com/articles/s41558-020-00972-w#data-availability